bullhorn/bullhorn-icons/README.md

 # bullhorn-icons
-This repository contains the fonts maintained by bullhorn
+This repository contains the fonts maintained by Bullhorn.